Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 Attention：

-- The path specified by the `save` should either not exist or empty.
-Otherwise `save` will report an error (to prevent overwriting the original saved model)
+- The path specified by the `save` should either be empty or not existed.
+Otherwise `save` will report an error (to prevent overwriting the existed saved model)
 - OneFlow models are stored in a specified path in a certain structure.
 See the storage structure of OneFlow models below for more details.
 - Although there is no limit to the frequency of `save` in OneFlow.
 But excessive saving frequency will increase the load on resources such as disk and bandwidth.

-## The Structure of OneFlow Model Saving
+## The Structure of OneFlow Saved Model

 OneFlow model are the **parameters** of network.
 For now there are no meta graph information in OneFlow model.
 The path to save model have many sub-directories.
 Each of them is corresponding to the `name` of `job function` in model.
 For example, we define the model in the first place: